 SSM Health Neurosciences stroke centers offer the most advanced treatments for stroke.
 When every second counts, our experienced team of neurologists, neuro-interventionists, neurosurgeons, stroke nurse practitioners, stroke coordinators, ER physicians, radiologists, dedicated nurses and clinicians work together to deliver life-saving treatment.

 Initial treatment for a stroke varies depending on whether it’s caused by a blood clot (ischemic

 ) or by a ruptured blood vessel in the brain (hemorrhagic

 ).
 Since each type of stroke has a different type of treatment, it is very important for the physician to determine the cause of the stroke, as well as the location, as quickly as possible.

 Before starting treatment, your doctor will use a computed tomography (CT) scan of your head and possibly magnetic resonance imaging (MRI) to diagnose the type of stroke you’ve had and to assess the amount of brain damage.
 Initial treatment focuses on restoring blood flow for an ischemic stroke or controlling bleeding for a hemorrhagic stroke.

 The window of opportunity to prevent significant loss of ability from stroke is several hours.
 But thanks to medical advances, that window is opening wider than ever.
-In fact, it is now possible to reverse a stroke with state-of-the-art equipment at the SSM Neurosciences Institute.
+In fact, it is now possible to reverse a stroke with state-of-the-art equipment at the SSM Health Neurosciences.

 "Time is Brain"